Vernal Pools

 Vernal pools are isolated, ephemeral wetlands characterized by a seasonal hydrology that holds water during the winter and spring, dries during the summer, and refills in the fall.
 Hydroperiod is determined by evaporation, water vapor transport, and precipitation and physical attributes such as proximity to other wetlands, size, surrounding vegetation, and access to groundwater.
 All of these factors are influenced by local weather conditions.
 As climate patterns shift, changes in precipitation and temperature will alter hydroperiods of vernal pools causing reproductive failure as amphibian larvae are unable to metamorphose before the pools dries.
 More severe changes may cause a complete loss of habitat if the pool completely dries or loses its seasonal timing.

-Eastern tiger salamanders are limited to 15 breeding pools in Cape May County, one-third are at risk of inundation from sea-level rise in the next 100 years.
-Using EPA models of climate change-induced sea-level rise we have identified key breeding sites above this anticipated level.
-These sites are being targeted for enhancement and new pools are being created to link populations.
-By creating metapopulations, we are assisting the migration of these communities upland off the Cape May peninsula.
+Using rare species data and EPA models of climate change-induced sea-level rise we have identified key eastern tiger salamander breeding sites above this anticipated flood level.
+These sites were targeted for enhancement and new pools were created in 2011 and 2014 to link populations.
+Since their construction, some of these pools have been successfully colonized by eastern tiger salamanders.
+By creating metapopulations, we hope to assist the migration of these communities upland off the Cape May peninsula.

 By expanding and restoring vernal‐pool habitat on protected land in Cape May County, we are creating sustainable vernal pool complexes that are adapted for changing weather patterns and ensuring that the communities of amphibians, migratory birds, reptiles, and invertebrates that depend on these habitats will persist.
-This is the first on-the-ground implementation of adaptive management for climate change in New Jersey.
+This project was the first on-the-ground implementation of adaptive management for climate change in New Jersey and will be used to inform future projects.